 i.
 Two methods-relative grading or absolute grading- have been in vogue for awarding grades in a course.
 The relative grading is based on the distribution (usually normal distribution) of marks obtained by all the students in the course and the grades are awarded based on a cut-off mark or percentile.
-Under the absolute grading, the marks are converted to grades based on predetermined class intervals.
-To implement the following grading system, the colleges and universities can use any one of the above methods.
+Under the absolute grading, the marks are converted to grades based on pre-determined class intervals.